ysyk2021/the-power-of-imagination-unleashing-creative-potential-and-driving-change/src/chapter-6-3.md

-Chapter 8: Overcoming Common Challenges with Using Imagination for Innovation
+Overcoming Common Challenges with Using Imagination for Innovation
 =============================================================================

 In this chapter, we will explore common challenges that individuals face when using imagination for innovation and provide strategies to overcome them.
 By addressing these challenges, individuals can harness the power of their imagination to drive meaningful change and foster innovation.